ArielMAJ/DataStructures/C03/Algorithmic_Toolbox/README.md

 Greedy Algorithms try to solve a given problem by iteratively selecting a local optimum "best action" until the problem is solved.
 It won't always find the global optimum.

 ## Week 04 (Divide and Conquer Algorithms)

+Most of them often have a recursive definition that (usually) can be turned into an iterative one.
+They divide the problem in smaller subproblems until a minimal problem is reached, solved and it goes back solving the bigger problems from the solved subproblems.

+Interesting things: Karatsuba's polynomial and big numbers multiplication.

+Other quadratic sorting algorithms: insertion sort, bubble sort.